 Applying for the Skoll Scholarship

-2. Apply for the MBA programme directly to Saïd Business School.
-You’ll need to do this during stages 1 and 2 of the MBA admissions process for the 2018-19 academic year.
-All the information about the programme and relevant deadlines can be found here.
+- Apply for the Oxford MBA programme directly to Saïd Business School.
+You’ll need to do this during stages 1,2, or 3 of the MBA admissions process for the 2020-21 academic year.
+See details below on applying for an MBA admissions fee waiver.

-5. Once you’ve received confirmation that you have been accepted onto the MBA programme, keep an eye on your emails as the Skoll Centre will send you a link to the Scholarship online application.
-See timelines below to know when to expect this.
+- If you’ve received confirmation that you have been accepted onto the MBA programme, keep an eye on your emails as the Skoll Centre will send you a link to the second part of the Scholarship application, which is a Logistics and Reference Form.
+See timelines below to know when to expect this email.

 Important things to note

 - We cannot consider candidates who have not submitted their Scholarship essays, been accepted by the Saïd Business School for the MBA and completed the Logistics and Reference Form by the appropriate deadlines.

 - We typically award up to four scholarships per year.

 - Please note, should your MBA application be successful, a deposit is required in order to secure your place on the MBA programme.
 However, deposit deadlines will be extended to those who advance throughout the Skoll Scholarship selection process.
 This will be coordinated with the Admissions Team.

 - Please do not request the Logistics and Reference Form from the Admissions Team – you will need to complete the Scholarship essays as part of your MBA application and you will receive the Logistics and Reference Form from the Skoll Centre via email following your acceptance to the MBA programme on the date listed below.